- Shannon Eldredge, President

 Amanda Beal, Clerk

-Amanda has 12 years experience serving on boards, including terms as President of the Maine Organic Farmers and Gardeners Association and President of Cultivating Community.
-A graduate of Tufts University’s Friedman School of Nutrition Science and Policy Agriculture, Food and Environment program, she participates in the Eat Local Foods Coalition of Maine, working on a project that explores the synergies between farmers and fishermen.
+Amanda has decades of experience serving on boards, including terms as President of the Maine Organic Farmers and Gardeners Association and President of Cultivating Community.
+A graduate of Tufts University’s Friedman School of Nutrition Science and Policy Agriculture, Food and Environment program, she participated in the Eat Local Foods Coalition of Maine, working on a project that explores the synergies between farmers and fishermen.
 Issues of industry consolidation and corporate control, the interconnected nature of watersheds and agricultural activities, and their environmental implications on wild fisheries are important to her.
 She has co-authored articles focused on resource and food security and relevance to farmers and fishermen.
-She's currently the Policy and Research Fellow at Maine Farmland Trust.
+She's currently the CEO and President of the Maine Farmland Trust.

-Paul is the national program officer for Health Care Without Harm.
+Paul is the Executive Director of Health Care Without Harm.
 He's worked for decades alongside many talented people in organized labor, indigenous rights, and the environmental movement.
 His experience with organizations big and small at both a staff and management level will bring a wealth of knowledge and passion to NAMA.

 A long time advocate for community and ecosystem based fisheries management, clean manufacturing and production processes, and environmental justice Niaz became NAMA's new coordinating director in March 2008.
 To read more about Niaz and her work, please visit Our Staff page.